Free-Geek/tmpsites/readme.md

 This file is an SSH private key used to login to the server via SSH without a password.

-Write the private key to `private_key`.
-Change the permissions of it to 0600:
+Write the private key to a file called `private_key`, in this directory.
+Change the permissions of it to 0400:

 ```shell
 chmod 400 private_key